Close

 As an overseas national, you may be unsure on what you need to do to access healthcare during your studies.
 This section provides advice on looking after yourself in the UK and how to access healthcare services to obtain medical advice and treatment via the UK's National Health Service (NHS).

 When you applied for your student route visa, you will have paid the immigration health surcharge.
-This would also have been required for any dependents applying to come with you to the UK, and provides access to healthcare during your studies, though some services may still accrue a cost.
+This provides access to healthcare during your studies, though some services may still accrue a cost.

 When you arrive in the UK, you may be asked for evidence of your immigration status when accessing healthcare.
 You can do so by presenting your vignette, BRP, visa decision letter or digital share code.

-It is vital that you register with a GP practice as soon as you arrive in the UK.
-A GP is a doctor who manages your general medical needs and for most issues a GP practice is usually the first place you will go.
+You must register with a doctor as soon as you arrive in the UK.
+A GP (General Practice) is a doctor who manages your general medical needs.
+For most issues, a GP practice is usually the first place you will go.
 You will need to make sure that you register with a GP close to where you will be living.

-Once you have registered with a practice you will be invited for a new patient health check where a member of the practice team will undertake a basic health assessment and ask key information about your medical history.
-If you require any appointments with a nurse or GP (or someone from the wider practice team) you can make these via telephone or an online portal once you have registered.
-The receptionist may ask you some brief questions on your condition to ensure they book an appointment with the right healthcare professional.
+Once you have registered with a doctor you will be invited for a patient health check where a member of the team will undertake a basic health assessment and ask for information about your medical history.
+If you require appointments with a nurse or GP you can make these via telephone or an online portal once you have registered.
+The receptionist may ask you questions about your condition to ensure they book an appointment with the right healthcare professional.
+Don't be concerned, this is normal!

-At your appointment the GP or nurse will meet with you and discuss your clinical needs and determine a treatment plan.
+At your appointment, the doctor or nurse will meet with you to discuss your clinical needs and determine a treatment plan.
 This may involve a referral to another part of the NHS.

 If you need urgent medical assistance when you are in the UK, you should call 999.
 You will be connected to the emergency services who may ask you questions on your condition, or on who you are calling on behalf of.
-Depending on your circumstances, they may send an ambulance to transport you to hospital, or ask you to travel there yourself, only if you are able to do so safely.
+Depending on your circumstances, they may send an ambulance to transport you to hospital or ask you to travel there yourself, only if you can do so safely.
 You should only call 999 in the event of a serious illness, injury, or urgent need for medical care.
-If you do not require urgent assistance and instead need general medical advice, you can call 111
+If you do not require urgent assistance and instead need general medical advice, you can call 111.

 For more information on accessing healthcare in the UK, visit our Wellbeing Team’s health webpages.